nrnavaneet/CryptoWebScraping/README.md

 3. The default number of page numbers to scrape is 3.
 You  can change the page number in line 54.

-4. Check the Excel(TopCryptos) for the details of cryptocurrencies.
+4. Check the Excel(2706) for the details of cryptocurrencies.

 ## Configuration